Hellenistic period: Sources

+Literary works

 While a few fragments exist, there are no complete surviving historical works that date to the hundred years following Alexander's death.
 The works of the major Hellenistic historians Hieronymus of Cardia (who worked under Alexander, Antigonus I and other successors), Duris of Samos and Phylarchus, which were used by surviving sources, are all lost.
 The earliest and most credible surviving source for the Hellenistic period is Polybius of Megalopolis (c.
 200–118), a statesman of the Achaean League until 168 BC when he was forced to go to Rome as a hostage.
 His Histories eventually grew to a length of forty books, covering the years 220 to 167 BC.

 The most important source after Polybius is Diodorus Siculus who wrote his Bibliotheca historica between 60 and 30 BC and reproduced some important earlier sources such as Hieronymus, but his account of the Hellenistic period breaks off after the battle of Ipsus (301 BC).
 Another important source, Plutarch's (c.
 AD 50) Parallel Lives although more preoccupied with issues of personal character and morality, outlines the history of important Hellenistic figures.
-Appian of Alexandria (late 1st century AD–before 165) wrote a history of the Roman empire that includes information of some Hellenistic kingdoms.
+Appian of Alexandria (late 1st century AD–before 165) wrote a history of the Roman Empire that includes information of some Hellenistic kingdoms.

 Other sources include Justin's (2nd century AD) epitome of Pompeius Trogus' Historiae Philipicae and a summary of Arrian's Events after Alexander, by Photios I of Constantinople.
 Lesser supplementary sources include Curtius Rufus, Pausanias, Pliny, and the Byzantine encyclopedia the Suda.
 In the field of philosophy, Diogenes Laërtius' Lives and Opinions of Eminent Philosophers is the main source; works such as Cicero's De Natura Deorum also provide some further detail of philosophical schools in the Hellenistic period.